 - 1. That the Draper tension is not too tight. - 2.
 That material is not wrapping around Rollers.
 Clean Rollers as required. - 3.
 Bearings in Drive and Idler Rollers.
 Replace as required. - 4.
 Oil pressure with tension on Draper released (motors running free).
 Continued high pressure will indicate a faulty Draper Motor.
 Replace as required. - 5.
 Check that flexible Draper Seal is not too tight on the Lateral Drapers.
-See section ??? for Draper Seal adjustability.
+See section "Draper Seal" on page 89 for Draper Seal adjustability.